telerik/kendo-ui-core/docs/intro/jquery-initialization.md

     </script>
 ```

-This example sets the [height](/api/web/grid#height-numberstring), [columns](/api/web/grid#columns-array) and [dataSource](/api/web/grid#datasource-kendodatadatasource--object) configuration options of the Grid widget.

 ## Duplicate Kendo UI Widget Initialization

-When using a Kendo UI server-side wrapper (as they are automatically initialized) or when a widget is being created in an event handler executed multiple times, it is possible to initialize a widget on the same DOM element more than once.
-In such a scenario, do not try to recreate a widget  instance when the goal is to get the instance object
+When using a Kendo UI server-side wrapper (as the server-side wrappers are automatically initialized) or when a widget is being created in an event handler executed multiple times, it is possible to initialize a widget on the same DOM element more than once.
+In such a scenario, do not try to recreate a widget instance when the goal is to get the instance object.

 A common mistake is to recreate a widget instance when the goal is only to get the instance object.
 Duplicate initialization is not supported and results in unexpected side effects.